shourovj/shourovj.github.io/bggen/blog-base/content/latex-tips.md

 ## Making a centered figure wider than `\pagewidth`

-- dark art: making a figure oversized relative to the text *there are legitimate reasons to do this, for example if your figure has whitespace baked in but you want the filled part to be 100%*
+On paper, doing this is a clear violation of pretty much all conference style guides, but it's still worth knowing!

+First, you may want to do this on a preprint-only work.

+Second, there are completely legitimate reasons to use this in archival manuscripts.
+For example, if you are using a graphic which has baked-in whitespace, you may want to compensate, and make the non-empty parts of the figure take up the pagewidth, rather than including that wasted whitespace.

 ```latex
 \usepackage{graphicx}